 - In the case of Downtrend, Place sell stop order at last lower low.

 Buy Stop – Putting a Stop Loss order although there is no sell position (i.e to open a buy position at that specified price) is called a Buy Stop Order.

 Once you get the entry in the trade, put stop losses –

-- In case of Uptrend, Place stop loss at last higher low.
+- In the case of Uptrend, Place stop loss at last higher low.

-- In case of Downtrend, Place stop loss at last lower high.
+- In the case of Downtrend, Place stop loss at last lower high.

 Step 3: Update the Trailing Stop Loss

-We have already discussed on how to use trailing stop loss using swing highs and swing lows.
-Here we shall add few points to remember –
+We have already discussed how to use trailing stop loss using swing highs and swing lows.
+Here we shall add a few points to remember –

 Sometimes the stop loss is far making the trade risky.
 One can consider nearest support and resistance in these scenarios.
 But, always use the support resistance lines in horizontal levels when dealing with the daily time frame to avoid the confusion and multiple perceptions.